-As I wrote this post, I had a bit of a revelation.
-So I've brought what I'd originally written at the end of the post right to the beginning.
+As I wrote a draft of this post, I had a bit of a revelation.
+So I've brought what I'd originally written at the end, right to the beginning.
 And the revelation is this - the reasons why most of us buy a piece of jewellery are quite different from why we wear it.
 Hold that thought.

 I'm curious by nature, and given what I do, it's hardly surprising that I've asked myself why we wear jewellery in the first place.
 After all, it doesn't fill our bellies, nor does it keep us warm.
 So why?
-Here's what I think..
-Would you agree?
-Have I left any out?
+Here are the reasons I think we wear jewellery.
+Let me know whether you agree.

 As a form of self-expression